freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 ## The connector to Elasticsearch

-In this article we will begin to implement a connector for [Elasticsearch](https://www.elastic.co/elasticsearch/), so that we can use Elasticsearch's *native* vector search capabilities, alongside powerful text search and real time analytics.
+In this article we will begin to implement a connector for [Elasticsearch](https://www.elastic.co/elasticsearch/), so that we can use Elasticsearch's *native* vector search capabilities alongside powerful text search and real time analytics.

 To implement a connector we need to implement the interface [IMemoryDb](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/IMemoryDb.cs) and to be familiar with the related data structure [MemoryRecord](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/MemoryRecord.cs).